selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 #### Passphrase
 * ` No Passphrase `:
-Informs if the wallet has a loaded passphrase.
+Informs if the wallet has a passphrase.
+Adding a passphrase is like adding an extra word to your mnemonic, it will change the wallet's fingerprint.

 ### Customize
 You can change any of the attributes before and after loading a wallet.